-Olive oil consumption also protects against breast, colon, lung, ovarian and skin cancer development.
+Olive oil consumption also protects against breast, colon, lung, ovarian, and skin cancer development.
 Compounds specific to olive oil, known as phenolics, possess free radical scavenging properties and so may be able to reduce oxidative damage to DNA.
-It helps control blood pressure, obesity, eases the pain rheumatoid arthritis and boosts immune function.
+It helps control blood pressure, obesity, eases the pain of rheumatoid arthritis, and boosts immune function.

 Even though olive oil is healthy, all you need is a little.
 Sprinkle it lightly on your salad instead of pouring it.
 If you desire a little sweetness, use healthful alternatives to regular sugar like a few drops of native honey (great for preventing allergies) or real maple syrup.